The Great Canadian Brain Drain: Why Our Best and Brightest Keep Heading South

 If you're like thousands of other talented Canadians, you pack your bags and head south.
 Welcome to the Great Canadian Brain Drain, where our universities train world-class talent that American companies happily poach, leaving Canada to wonder why we can't keep our best and brightest at home.

-The Numbers Tell the Story
+The Numbers

 The scale of Canadian talent migration to the United States is staggering.
 According to Immigration, Refugees and Citizenship Canada, approximately 35,000-40,000 Canadians emigrate to the US annually¹.
 While this might seem modest compared to our population of 39 million, the economic impact is disproportionately large because these emigrants are highly concentrated among educated professionals.